 Authors

-1 Research center for social Determinants of Health, Jahrom University of Medical Sciences, Jahrom, Iran.
+1 Department of Orthopedics, Jahrom University of Medical Sciences, Jahrom, Iran.

 2 Department of Anesthesiology, Jahrom University of medical sciences, Jahrom, Iran.